 Here’s another excellent option by Professor Noggin.
-It’s full of great trivia questions with facts that your kids learn as you go.
+It’s full of great trivia questions (for example, about Ancient Egypt and Ancient Rome) with facts that your kids learn as you go.

 We love this game because it’s great for all ages, even adults, because each card contains different levels of questions.

 My boys will even pull out these types of trivia games during meals!